 Crispy Oatmeal Raisin Cookies

 Side note: These cookies spread out quite a bit, making them quite thin and lacy.
 This is not only a delightful style of cookie for eating straight up, but they also make a very good contender for sandwich-izing with vanilla ice cream.

-Crispy Oatmeal Raisin Cookie Ice Cream Sandwich
+Bonus recipe: Crispy Oatmeal Raisin Cookie ice cream sandwich

 Let me know if you make these cookies, and how they work out for you.
-You can catch me here, via email, or on FB, Instagram, and YouTube.
+You can catch me here, via email, or on Instagram, and YouTube.

+Crispy Oatmeal Raisin Cookies